Best AI for Legal Documents: Top 7 Tools for 2026

 Designed to assist with legal research, contract review, and document analysis, Harvey AI helps lawyers process large amounts of information quickly while maintaining accuracy.

-No AI can be a total replacement for human legal expertise.
+No type of artificial intelligence can be a total replacement for human legal expertise, of course.
 Nevertheless, many firms use Harvey AI to speed up repetitive tasks, analyze legal documents, and improve decision-making.

 Key Features